albertogeniola/meross-homeassistant/README.md

 the device/entity naming system and is unable to remove previous entities installed by old versions of the component.
 Sorry about that.

-## Towards Homeassistant official integration
-My personal goal is to make this component fully compliant with Homeassistant, so that it may be added as the official library to handle Meross devices.
-However, before pushing a PullRequest to the official Homeassistant repository, I would like to share with to some users.
-In this way we can test it massively, check it for any bug and make it **robust enough** to be seamlessly integrated with Homeassistant.

-For now, the component has been integrated as a custom component into [HACS](https://custom-components.github.io/hacs/).

 ## Installation & configuration
 You can install this component in two ways: via HACS or manually.
 HACS is a nice community-maintained components manager, which allows you to install git-hub hosted components in a few clicks.